eander462/Blog-Post/R/Xrandr.md

 # Make sure to use >> instead of > like we did last time.
 This is VERY IMPORTANT.
 If you just use a single > it will over write your .bashrc file to only say monitor.txt which is definitely what you want.

-# Alternatively, you can just directly edit .bashrc using vim
+# Alternatively, you can just directly edit .bashrc using your preffered editor

 echo "monitor.txt" >> .bashrc
 ```